 Step 1: Schedule a check-up.

 Thinking that you should avoid the dentist because you’re pregnant?
 Actually, it’s the opposite!
 Regular dental checkups are critical for helping to prevent common pregnancy-related oral health issues like pregnancy gingivitis.
 Thankfully, most dental procedures are completely safe for mom and the baby!

 Step 2: Share the good news with your dentist!

 When you schedule your visit to the dentist, be sure to let them know that you’re expecting!
 This will allow your dentist to cater their treatments and medications to your needs.
 Therefore, even if you think you might be pregnant, be sure to let them know!
-This can give them the opportunity to give you the helpful advice and prenatal care tips to keep you and your baby healthy throughout the pregnancy.
+This can allow them to give you helpful advice and prenatal care tips to keep you and your baby healthy throughout the pregnancy.

 Step 3: Plan your procedures accordingly.

 While many dental procedures like fillings, crowns or even root canals are quite safe, your dentist might suggest that you wait to get these procedures until after you’ve given birth—particularly for high-risk pregnancies.
 That said, some treatments are actually critical to preventing premature labor, and your dentist may actually recommend certain procedures to be completed right away.
 Ultimately, every case is different, so be sure to keep your dentist in the loop so they can give you the best advice for your specific needs.

 Step 4: Protect yourself from these common pregnancy-related oral health concerns.